mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 If you use this in a web browser debugging tool, you may be able to find the updated value of `title` after all, but this is misleading -- autorun run after all has run once when it was first called.
 This happens because `console.log` is an asynchronous function and the object is only formatted later in time.
 This means that if you follow the title in the debugging toolbar, you can find the updated value.
 But the `autorun` does not track any updates.

 The way to make this work is to make sure to always pass immutable data or defensive copies to `console.log`.
-So the following solutions all react to chnages in `message.title`:
+So the following solutions all react to changes in `message.title`:

 ```javascript
 autorun(() => {